-Fixed income instruments as the name suggests, are Instruments providing fixed rates of income to the investors.
+Fixed income instruments as the name suggests, are Instruments providing fixed rates of income to investors.
 This becomes a hassle when the interest rates rise and you are locked in your investment with lower rates.

 For example, right now FD offers 6 to 6.5%, if you subscribe to FD now and in the coming 2 years as the interest rates rise, you are at a disadvantage for you are holding an instrument with reduced rates.

-Although Fixed Instruments provide optimum liquidity, they are not the most feasible option when at need.
+Although Fixed Instruments provide optimum liquidity, they are not the most feasible option when in need.
 Because pulling out funds from these investments as and when needed can attract penalties.
 We call it the Premature withdrawal penalty.